Whistle was discontinued Aug 2025, servers offline. Tractive is the default replacement — DOG 6 has 4G LTE in 150+ countries from $5/month.

 What about Whistle’s licking and scratching detection?

-Tractive does not replicate Whistle's licking and scratching detection feature.
+Tractive doesn’t replicate Whistle’s licking and scratching detection feature.
 Instead, Tractive offers heart rate monitoring and bark detection, which many veterinarians consider more clinically useful health indicators.
 If licking/scratching tracking was important to you, no current tracker offers it.

 Should I buy a used Whistle tracker?

 Absolutely not.
-Whistle's servers are permanently offline.
-A used Whistle device cannot be activated, cannot connect to any service, and has zero functionality.
-It is electronic waste.
+Whistle’s servers are permanently offline.
+A used Whistle device can’t be activated, can’t connect to any service, and has zero functionality.
+It’s electronic waste.

 How much does Tractive cost compared to Whistle?